bjoerni79/DevNotePadNet/README.md

 # Releases

+## Release 1.3 / 2.x
+- Depending on work load and motivation / feature set of WPF.
+I will not add a 3rd party control i.e.

+## Release 1.2.x
+- User / Admin Mode indication
+- XML Validation tool

 ## Release 1.2.1
-Planned and *TBD*
-- ScratchPad section can be enabled/disabled
-- User Mode / Admin Mode indication
+Improvements compared to R1.2

+- ScratchPad is optional and only visible if required or enabled
+- The commands are only enabled if they are applicable.
+I.e. Save as Binary is not enabled if the current content is a text.
-- About Page redirects to this page
+- The About Box links to the web page

 ## Release 1.2
 This is the first official release of the DevNotePad editor using .NET 6.0 and targets Windows WPF.